thatlonelybugbear/automated-conditions-5e/README.md

 Using a module altering Core's Roll functions and maybe fastForwarding should roll with the correct advantage/disadvantage/critical options selected.

-Early stage of developemt so reach out either here by creating an Issue or in Foundry's discord (thatlonelybugbear#4393).
+Early stage of development so reach out either here by creating an Issue or in Foundry's discord (thatlonelybugbear#4393).

 # Compatibility
 Tested for core dnd5e and seems to be working fine.